Skip to Main Content

 The DePaulia Code of Ethics

-The primary function of The DePaulia is to inform the DePaul University community of the important, timely and relevant information and views through a student produced weekly newspaper and website, thereby reflecting and encouraging a free flow of information within the university community and among its various internal and external constituencies.
+The primary function of The DePaulia is to inform the DePaul University community about important, timely and relevant news and views through a student-produced bi-weekly newspaper, website and email newsletter, thereby reflecting and encouraging a free flow of information within the university community and among its various internal and external constituencies.
 The DePaulia staff is committed to providing the paper’s readers with information they need to know, while trusting the readership to reach its own conclusions on the basis of that information.

 Responsibility

-The editorial staff of The DePaulia is granted the authority to publish by the College of Communication, but acts independent from the university.
+The editorial staff of The DePaulia is granted the authority to publish by the College of Communication but is independent from the university.
 Everything that is of interest to DePaul students merits scrutiny in the pages of The DePaulia.
-It is the responsibility of The DePaulia to cover all pertinent stories with such thoroughness that no member of the university community can accurately claim that its voice has not been given its appropriate place within the pages of the newspaper.
+It is the goal and responsibility of The DePaulia to cover all pertinent stories with such thoroughness that no member of the university community can accurately claim that their voice has not been given ae place, when appropriate, in our coverage.

 Commitment to Truth

-The breadth and depth of The DePaulia’s coverage will be characterized by balance, fairness and impartiality.
-Competing voices and opinions will be earnestly sought and faithfully represented.
-Commentaries will be placed in proper context so that their meanings are undiluted.
-The DePaulia’s fundamental commitment to truth means it must report without fear or favor.
+The breadth and depth of The DePaulia’s coverage will be characterized by balance and fairness.
+Whenever possible, competing voices and opinions will be earnestly sought and faithfully represented.
+Commentaries will be placed in proper context so that their meanings and purpose are understood.
+The DePaulia’s fundamental commitment to truth means its staff must report without fear or favor.

 Content

-With The DePaulia’s fundamental commitment to the free flow of information comes a social responsibility.
+The DePaulia’s fundamental commitment to the free flow of information also requires social responsibility.
 It is neither necessary nor appropriate that every opinion appear in the newspaper.
 This stands true for every section of the newspaper, from news to the opinions pages.
-The editorial staff of The DePaulia reserves the right to refuse publication of information and opinion that it feels does not serve the public interest.
-This decision holds as an important value the public’s right to know, but recognizes the newspaper is under no obligation to print material that carelessly or intentionally holds an individual or group to ridicule or scorn, is profane, indecent or encourages unlawful behavior.
+The editorial staff of The DePaulia reserves the right to refuse publication of information and opinion that its editors feel does not serve the public interest.
+This decision holds as an important value the public’s right to know but recognizes that the newspaper is under no obligation to print material that carelessly or intentionally holds an individual or group to ridicule or scorn, that is profane and indecent or that encourages unlawful behavior.

 Publication

-The right to publish is a fundamental right becase it implies the right to read, the right to consider different opinions and the right to exercise one’s obligation as a thinking member of the DePaul community.
-This therefore makes The DePaulia the representative of the university’s student population, in all its complexity and diversity.
+The right to publish is a fundamental right because it implies the right to read, the right to consider different opinions and the right to exercise one’s obligation as a thinking member of the DePaul community.
+This, therefore, makes The DePaulia a vital representative of the university’s student population, in all its complexity and diversity.
 The censoring of The DePaulia, therefore, through prior censorship of the willful destruction of the newspaper post-publication, is a fundamental violation of a public trust that ought not be tolerated by any member of the university community under any circumstances.

 Obscenity

 The DePaulia will not publish obscene material.
-This includes material that – applying the contemporary standards – taken as a whole, appears to be a prurient interest in sex, or material that depcits in a patently offensive manner sexual conduct, or if the material lacks serious literary, artistic, political social or scientific value.
+This includes material that – applying the contemporary standards and taken as a whole – appears to be a prurient interest in sex or material that depicts in a patently offensive manner sexual conduct.
+It also includes material that lacks serious literary, artistic, political, social or scientific value.

 Independence